-- 3. ENVA the Waste Management Contractor continues to support the East End Community Garden Project with free of charge compost.
+- 2. Health and safety and food safety modules offered to all front of house and back of house students by the college's Catering services provider Baxterstorey.
+Ongoing allergen training has also been provided. - Sponsorship available for two students deserving hardship funding for 3 courses (Elementary Food and Health REHIS, Elementary Food Hygiene and Personal Licence Holder) - 4.
+ENVA the Waste Management Contractor continues to support the East End Community Garden Project with free of charge compost.
 Enva continue to offer compost across the campuses if required.
-This has also been offered to College staff. - 4.
-Hair & Beauty students have offered the community some beauty therapy treatments - 5.
-Barbering Academy student continue to offer haircuts and beard trims free to the community with support from the Contractor Rebel Rebel. - 6.
-ENVA has provided visits of their disposal plant at Linwood to staff and students and supported additional "toolbox talks" to highlight the different waste streams in the College.
+This has also been offered to College staff. - 5.
+Hair & Beauty students have offered the community some beauty therapy treatments - 6.
+ENVA offers visits of their disposal plant at Linwood to staff and students and supported additional "toolbox talks" to highlight the different waste streams in the College.